A Portfolio Choice Problem Under Risk Capacity Constraint: Solution to Problem (B)

 The function $V_0(W)$ is a well-defined smooth function for $W > 0$.
-We recall the expression of Gamma function, \beq \Gamma(x)=\int_0^{\infty} s^{x-1}e^{-s}ds, \eeq which is well-defined for all real number $x>0$. \footnote{We refer to Appendix B for basic properties of the Gamma function.}
+We recall the expression of lower incomplete Gamma function, \beq \gamma(s,x)=\int_0^{x} t^{s-1}e^{-t}dt, Re(s) > 0, \eeq which is well-defined for all real number $x>0$.
+Therefore, $V_0(W)$ is well-defined for any $0 < R < 2$.\footnote{We refer to Appendix B for basic properties of the incomplete Gamma function.}